hanabi/hanabi.github.io/README.md

   * Bob knows that the only playable 3 is red 3.
 He also knows that Alice has a clued red 3 already in her hand.
 Thus, he knows that he has the red 3 and that Alice made a mistake.
   * Bob performs a *Sarcastic Discard* to pass the red 3 back to Alice.

-### A Trash Flowchart

-Trash is not commonly clued, as it violates *Good Touch Principle*.
-The *Trash Chop Move* listed above is one common reason to intentionally clue trash.
-However, there are other reasons to clue trash that are detailed later on in the document.

-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.

 ### The Early Fix Clue Chop Move

 * As noted in the *Fix Clues* section, a *Fix Clue* is required before a misplay occurs on duplicated cards.
 But usually, the misplay will not occur until late in the game, because there is always some other extra card (that is not currently playable) that it could be.